 I watched them look around for friends.
 They weren’t seeking approval; just being themselves and they were goddam beautiful.
 I was transfixed at them being themselves.
 Why couldn’t I be comfortable being myself in my shabby office get up?

 If style is a way to reflect who you are without having to speak then I’m curious.
 That’s my style.
 Screw quirky.
 I’m inquisitive.
 I’m interested.
 I like people far more than I follow fashion.

 I put my laptop away and dived into the crowd.

 The girl in the WWII dress and I laughed about the wall covered in apples.
 So fruity.
 (And I told her that’s how my clothes are often described).
 “So nice to meet you,” she said, grabbing my hand and shaking it.

-Then the golden-haired woman in the blue and black outfit smiled at me.
+Then the golden-haired woman in the brown and black outfit smiled at me.
 She turned out to be the designer, Liz Wilson’s mother and yes, she had fretted about what to wear.
 Even the designer’s mother cares.